DaryaPF/post-gallery/22-gallery-editor-screen.md

 Post Gallery Editor screen looks like you see on image below.

-This screen opens by click on gallery title in left menu.
+This screen opens by click on gallery title in [Home screen](/app-review.md) left menu.

 Screen consists of next functional parts: